neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ## HTML basics

-HTML (hyper text markup language) is similar to markown a markup language to express text in a structured way.
+HTML (hyper text markup language) is a markup language - similar to markdown.
+It's a language to express text in a structured way.
 This structure is represented by html tags which indicate what kind of element is displayed on the website.
 For example, a headline element is written like this:

 ```html
 <h1>I am a headline!</h1>
 ```

 As you can see, the html element is opened with an h1 tag and closed with a corresponding closing tag.
-Everything in between these two tags is considered the headline, even other html elements emphasized text:
+Everything in between these two tags is considered the headline, even other html elements:

 ```html
 <h1>I am a <em>headline!</em></h1>
 ```

-Some images can't contain any other elements and therefore don't have a closing tag.
+Some element can't contain any other elements and therefore don't have a closing tag.
 These elements like images or inputs are called self closing and are closed immediatly at the end of the tag with a `/` forward slash (see `img` example below).

 ### HTML tag attributes

-Some elements require some kind of data in order to function properly.
-These informations are specified via tag attributes.
+Some elements require some more information in order to function properly.
+This information is specified via tag attributes.
 For example:

 - the source of an image
   ```html